 Of the $83.78 billion mobile sales, 59 percent will be from tablet devices, and 41 percent from smartphones.
 However, as highlighted in the report:

 “…many m-commerce experts predict that the rise of larger smartphones combined with ongoing mobile technology developments that make buying easier on smartphones — such as Apple opening up its biometric fingerprint scanner to developers to enable one-touch log-in and one-touch checkout — will tilt the mobile sales scales in favor of smartphones in the years to come.”

 2. Big Rise In Responsive Design

-The number of retailers in the Mobile 500 with responsive design websites increased 164 percent in comparison to 2014.
+The number of retailers in the Mobile 500 with responsive design websites increased 164 percent in comparison.
 The responsive design approach, which aims to optimize viewing and interactions across devices, naturally increases user confidence in making their transactions via the device they have been using for research rather than switching to a desktop.

 More than one-fifth of the all m-commerce retailers now have responsive design websites, and developers and other mobile experts predict that number could rise to 50 percent of all m-commerce retailers by next year.